nikitos1550/hi3519v101_go/application/README.md

 # Application
 Application is wrote mainly in golang with a bit C (via cgo).
+Application doesn`t cover firmware area.
+It is just app that implements some functionality and has some requirements about deployement enviroiment.

 ## Build targets
 Build target is version of application for some special purpose.